zy31415/polynote/infra/README.md

 Login to start use Pulumi: `pulumi login --local`

+Create a local .envrc file by copying .envrc.example and set the PULUMI_CONFIG_PASSPHRASE to the value found in 1password.

+If you set up pulumi for the first time, run `pulumi install` first.

 * Kind

 Use Kind to create local k8s cluster for testing.

 To deploy changes to the Kind cluster: